i-WiViG: Interpretable Window Vision GNN: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Datasets} We evaluate our proposed model on the tasks of predicting class labels and regression outcomes from remote sensing aerial imagery.
-For the classification task, we used the NWPU-RESISC45 dataset to classify $31.500$ aerial images into $45$ scene classes \cite{cheng2017remote}.
-The images are of size $256 \times 256$ pixels and the dataset contains 700 images per class.
-We used the dataset splits provided in \cite{neumann2019domain} that assign 60\% of the instances into training, 20\% in the validation set, and the rest 20\% in the test set, respectively.
-For the regression task, we used the Liveability dataset where the instances associate aerial imagery covering a neighborhood area in the cities in the Netherlands with its liveability score \cite{levering2023predicting}.
-It includes 51.781 labeled image patches of size 500 x 500 and covers 13 cities in the Netherlands.
-For our experiments, we resized the images to 256 x 256 pixels and used the geographically stratified splits as provided by the authors, which enable evaluating model generalization on unseen cities during model training.
+\paragraph{Datasets} We evaluate our model on the tasks of scene classification and image regression from natural and remote sensing imagery.
+For the first classification task, we utilized the SUN397 dataset \cite{5539970}, which poses the problem of categorizing a natural image into one of 397 distinct scenes.
+We used the default splits: Training\_01 for training, Testing\_01 for validation, and Testing\_02 for testing.
+Each of those splits contains 50 images per class.
+For the second task, we used the NWPU-RESISC45 dataset, where the goal is to classify $31,500$ aerial images into $45$ scene classes \cite{cheng2017remote}.
+We used the dataset splits provided in \cite{neumann2019domain}, which assign 60\% of the instances to the training set, 20\% to the validation set, and the remaining 20\% to the test set, respectively.
+Finally, for the regression task, we used the Liveability dataset, where instances associate aerial imagery covering a neighborhood area in the Netherlands with its liveability score \cite{levering2023predicting}.
+The liveability is a composite score derived from statistics about the physical environment, buildings, amenities, population, and safety.
+This dataset includes $51,781$ labeled images and covers 13 cities in the Netherlands.
+For our experiments, we used the geographically stratified splits provided by the authors, which test the model generalization on unseen cities during model training.